Colombia: 20th century

-The United States of America's intentions to influence the area (especially the Panama Canal construction and control) led to the separation of the Department of Panama in 1903 and the establishment of it as a nation.
+The United States of America's intentions to influence the area (especially the Panama Canal construction and control) led to the secession of the Department of Panama in 1903 and its political independence.
 The United States paid Colombia $25,000,000 in 1921, seven years after completion of the canal, for redress of President Roosevelt's role in the creation of Panama, and Colombia recognized Panama under the terms of the Thomson–Urrutia Treaty.
 Colombia and Peru went to war because of territory disputes far in the Amazon basin.
 The war ended with a peace deal brokered by the League of Nations.
 The League finally awarded the disputed area to Colombia in June 1934.

 Soon after, Colombia achieved some degree of political stability, which was interrupted by a bloody conflict that took place between the late 1940s and the early 1950s, a period known as La Violencia ("The Violence").
 Its cause was mainly mounting tensions between the two leading political parties, which subsequently ignited after the assassination of the Liberal presidential candidate Jorge Eliécer Gaitán on 9 April 1948.
 The ensuing riots in Bogotá, known as El Bogotazo, spread throughout the country and claimed the lives of at least 180,000 Colombians.

 Colombia entered the Korean War when Laureano Gómez was elected president.
 It was the only Latin American country to join the war in a direct military role as an ally of the United States.
 Particularly important was the resistance of the Colombian troops at Old Baldy.

 The violence between the two political parties decreased first when Gustavo Rojas deposed the President of Colombia in a coup d'état and negotiated with the guerrillas, and then under the military junta of General Gabriel París.